Integrating BMC Helix ITSM and BMC Helix AIOps with Microsoft Teams for incident collaboration

 The application is published.

-Task 7: To add collaboration room configurations
+Task 7: To lauch ChatOps for collaboration

 For more information, see Launching ChatOps for collaboration.